top of page

 Our History

-The Macau Races make up the leading COA Series and are part of the annual COA Championship Series, which also includes a selection of the other races organized by the four major yacht clubs in Hong Kong.
+Today, the Macau Races form the cornerstone of the COA racing programme.
+They are a key component of the annual COA Championship Series, which also includes selected races organised by the four major yacht clubs in Hong Kong.

 bottom of page